Sassi Punnu (1983 film)

 Sassi Punnu is a 1983 Indian Punjabi-language film, directed by Satish Bhakhri, starring Satish Kaul and Bhavana Bhatt.
 It is based on the folktale of Sassi Punnu.

 Music

 The music is composed by Ravi for the playback singers Mohammad Rafi, Asha Bhosle, Usha Mangeshkar, Mahendra Kapoor, Muhammad Sadiq, Kuldeep Manak, and Anette.
 Hardev Dilgir, Babu Singh Maan, Munsif, Qamar Jalalabadi and Mahinder Kaailay penned the lyrics.
-The music vinyl record was released by HMV in 1982.
+The music vinyl record was released by His Master's Voice in 1982.